Nine home upgrades that could add value and help the environment

 There are investments we can make in our homes that will lessen our impact on the planet, but which are worth the effort?

-Collective action is needed to create meaningful change and we can all make a difference.
-It doesn’t necessarily require a lot of effort and our own homes are the ideal place to start.
+Climate-related disasters such as floods, storms and heatwaves are a threat to us and our homes.
+Collective action is needed to create meaningful change and lessen our impact on the environment... and its impact on us.
+We can all make a difference - it doesn’t necessarily require a lot of effort and our own homes are the ideal place to start.

 If you are thinking of making changes, then eco-expert Rae Ritchie tells Aviva the key is to think about a hierarchy of changes, starting with the easiest and building up to actions that require a larger investment.